cpilipis/BootZ/README.md

 - A small map, but with a scrolling screen that follows the player
 - Basic environmental collision
 - 50 zombies, give or take
 - A basic vision mechanic that prevents you from seeing around corners.
+I want to keep some horror aspects of the whole zombie thing to keep players on their toes.
 - Crude graphics
 - Punchy feeling gameplay, a focus on player agility and firepower, but not both at the same time (You have to stay still or walk slowly to shoot accurately)
 - A basic aiming mechanic; pointing your mouse in the direction of the zombie will connect shots that vary in damage from some to more, but putting your mouse directly on top of the zombie and shooting slowly will guarantee a "precision shot" that deals enough damage for a headshot, which one-hit kills zombies.
 You will have to fire no more than a burst at a time for this to work, though.
 You can't just spray down a whole room of zombies in fully-automatic fire and expect every shot to be a precision shot because you put your mouse on top of them.